 Does marijuana make you gain weight or increase your metabolism and decrease your mass?

 Summer is upon us and everyone wants to be beach body ready – or at least try to look good!
 In 2022, we clocked $76 billion in sales in weight loss programs, diet soda and low-calorie frozen food, to gym memberships and more.
 Everyone wants a silver bullet and the choice du jour is Ozempic, the diabetes drug.
 From the cabbage diet, to fasting to the gut buster, everyone wants a trick to lose weight.
-But what about marijuana????
+But does marijuana increase your metabolism and you shed pounds?

 It is clear alcohol helps gain but what about cannabis?
-Does it affect your metabolism and your stomach/body size?
+Does it affect your system and your stomach/body size?

 There’s some evidence that cannabis interacts with cannabinoid receptor 1 , which plays a role in metabolism and food intake.
 High amounts of cannabis appear to increase metabolism and reduce energy storage, resulting in a lower BMI.
 But like most effective weight tools, it takes time as opposed to sudden weight loss.